BodenmillerGroup/steinbock/docs/cli/segmentation.md

 This will create grayscale cell/nuclear masks of the same x and y dimensions as the original images, containing unique pixel values for each cell/nucleus (*object IDs*, see [File types](../specs/file-types.md#masks)).
 The default destination directory for these masks is `masks`.

 !!! note "DeepCell image data"
     Depending on the application, DeepCell requires images of specific dimensions.
-For example, in the case of cell segmentation using Mesmer, DeepCell expects two-channel images as input, where the first channel must be a nuclear channel (e.g., DAPI) and the second channel must be a membrane or cytoplasmic channel (e.g., E-Cadherin).
+For example, in the case of cell segmentation using Mesmer, DeepCell expects two-channel images as input, where the first channel must be a nuclear channel (e.g. DAPI) and the second channel must be a membrane or cytoplasmic channel (e.g. E-Cadherin).

     If a `deepcell` column is present in the *steinbock* panel file, channels are sorted and grouped according to values in that column to generate the required input for DeepCell: For each image, each group of channels is aggregated by computing the mean along the channel axis (use the `--aggr` option to specify a different aggregation strategy).
 The resulting images consist of one channel per group; channels without a group label are ignored.

     If no `deepcell` column is present, images are expected to be in the correct format already.

 !!! note "Pre-trained models"
     DeepCell uses pre-trained neural networks for object segmentation.
 To specify a pre-trained model, use the `--model` option.
-If not specified, the default training data for the selected application (e.g., Mesmer) is downloaded.
+If not specified, the default training data for the selected application (e.g. Mesmer) is downloaded.

 !!! note "Channel-wise image normalization"
     If enabled, features (i.e., channels) are [scaled](https://en.wikipedia.org/wiki/Feature_scaling) for each image and each channel independently.